macsanity/Huawei-Matebook-D14-AMD-Ryzen-5-3500U-Ryzentosh/README.md

 - Keyboard Light

 ### What is not working?
-- The built - in ov9734_azurewave_camera is detected but but no show no display on photobooth even on Google Meet
+- The built - in ov9734_azurewave_camera is detected but but no show no display on photobooth even on Google Meet, no known fix for this atm.
 -